Teaching from a Distance

-These free technologies can keep your classes going in the event thats tudents or you miss class due to illness or emergency.
+These free technologies can be used with Moodle to keep your classes going in the event thats tudents or you miss class due to illness or emergency.

-ATS is prepared to assist you in learning and using these technologies, but please plan ahead of when you actually may need them.
+ATS willo assist you in learning and using these technologies, but please plan ahead of when you actually may need them.
 Contact ATS for assistance with any of these technologies.
 All are free.

 Post your lecture notes.
 Appoint a student to take notes in class and you can post them in Moodle.
 You could also use a wiki in Moodle where the student can enter notes, and other students in class can contribute as needed to augment the notes taken.

-Create an audio file of your lecture free using Audacity and post in Moodle.
+Create an audio file of a short lecture free using Audacity or Vocaroo, then post in Moodle.

 Create a Slideshow with Narration free using myBrainshark.